tdwg/bdq/tg2/_build_review/templates/supplement/supplement-header.md

 ### 2.2 Use Case Development (non-normative)

 Biodiversity Data Quality Task Group 3: Data Quality Use Cases (Rees & Nicholls 2020) was established to review what `Use Cases` were prevalent within the community of those dealing with biodiversity data.
-This task group identified several fundamental `Use Cases`, including `bdqval:Spatial-Temporal_Patterns`, `bdqval:Record-Management`, and `bdqval:Taxon-Management`.
-We later added `bdqval:Alien-Species` and `bdqval:SDM-Trees`.
+This task group identified several fundamental `Use Cases`, including `bdquc:Spatial-Temporal_Patterns`, `bdquc:Record-Management`, and `bdquc:Taxon-Management`.
+We later added `bdquc:Alien-Species` and `bdquc:SDM-Trees` (and added and removed Record-Management and Biotic-Relationships `Use Cases`).

 These are only a sample of the many possible `Use Cases` for the biological sciences, but they provide an initial set to which all the BDQ Tests have been linked.
 Note that the relationship between `Use Cases` and Tests is a many-to-many relationship - with most Tests being relatable to many `Use Cases` and vice versa.

 Note that the evaluation of a Test can only take place within the context of a specific `Use Case`, even if that use is particularly broad or particularly narrow.
-For example, the Test [VALIDATION_COUNTRY_FOUND](../terms/bdqtest/index.md#VALIDATION_COUNTRY_FOUND) could assess the value of `dwc:country` against a `sourceAuthority` for the `Use Case` `bdqval:Record-Management`, but this Test may not be applicable to a `Use Case` related to marine ecology.
+For example, the Test [VALIDATION_COUNTRY_FOUND](../terms/bdqtest/index.md#VALIDATION_COUNTRY_FOUND) could assess the value of `dwc:country` against a `sourceAuthority` for the `Use Case` `bdquc:Record-Management`, but this Test may not be applicable to a `Use Case` related to marine ecology.

 See also [Creating a New Use Case](../guide/bdqtest/index.md#8-creating-new-use-cases-non-normative) in [BDQ Tests: Concepts and Use](../guide/bdqtest/index.md) and a more detailed example of the development of a new `Use Case` with  new Tests in the [Tutorial](../tutorial/index.md).